 A sterilized pet is a better pet.

-Neutering reduces the urge to roam and decreases the risk of contracting diseases or getting hurt.
-Surveys indicate that as many as 85 percent of dogs hit by cars are unaltered.
+Neutering reduces the urge to roam, urine mark (spraying), and decreases the risk of contracting diseases or getting hurt.
+Surveys indicate that as many as 85% of dogs hit by cars are unaltered.
 Unaltered male cats living out-of-doors have been shown to live on average less than two years.
 Intact cats are more likely to get into fights, increasing the risk of contracting some fatal diseases which are spread by bites.
+Spaying a female pet eliminates the heat cycles and the problems that go with them, including bleeding, inappropriate urination, constant crying or yowling, and general nervousness.
+Since altered pets are healthier, spaying or neutering your pet will save you money on vet bills in the long-term.

 Your community benefits.

 According to the American Veterinary Medical Association, stray and unwanted animals are becoming a very real concern in many places.
-They can easily be regarded as a public nuisance—soiling parks and streets, frightening children and the elderly, creating noise and other disturbances, causing automobile accidents, and sometimes even killing livestock or other pets.
-As a potential source of rabies and other diseases, these unfortunate animals can also become a public health hazard.
+They can easily be regarded as a public nuisance—soiling parks and streets, creating noise and other disturbances.
+As a potential source of rabies and exponentially growing populations, we believe in a preventative approach.
+By ensuring all animals have access to affordable spay/neuter and vaccinations, we can decrease or eliminate many of these concerns.
+This is particularly true for community cats and making sure all community cats have been spay/neutered, vaccinated against rabies, and ear-tipped.

 Each year, the capture and destruction of unwanted cats and dogs costs taxpayers and private humanitarian agencies more than a billion dollars.